Eureka Flag: Oath swearing at Bakery Hill

-Before the oath swearing ceremony at Bakery Hill on 30 November 1854, another recorded hoisting of the Eureka Flag occurred that day.
+Before the oath-swearing ceremony at Bakery Hill on 30 November 1854, another recorded hoisting of the Eureka Flag occurred that day.
 In his open letter to the colonists of Victoria, dated 7 April 1855, Peter Lalor said that he heard the news that shots were fired on miners at the Gravel Pits.
 Along with an armed mob, he then headed towards Barker and Hunt's store on Specimen Hill.
 It was here the Eureka Flag "was procured and hoisted on the flagstaff belonging to Barker and Hunt; but it was almost immediately hauled down, and we moved down to the holes on the Gravel Pits Flat."

 John Wilson claimed to have enlisted the help of prisoners to procure the flag pole on Bakery Hill.
-He said that it was 60 ft long and felled from an area known as Byle's Swamp in Bullarook Forest.
-Then it was set into an abandoned mineshaft and his design of "five white stars on a blue ground, floated gaily in the breeze."
+He said that it was 60 ft long and felled from an area known as Byle's Swamp in Bullarook.
+Then it was set into an abandoned mineshaft, and his design of "five white stars on a blue ground, floated gaily in the breeze".

 The Ballarat Times first mentioned the Eureka Flag on 24 November 1854 in an article about a meeting of the Ballarat Reform League to be held the following Wednesday where, "The Australian flag shall triumphantly wave in the sunshine of its own blue and peerless sky, over thousands of Australia's adopted sons."
 There are also other examples of it being referred to at the time as the Australian flag.
 The day after the battle, the Age reported that: "They assembled round the Australian flag, which has now a permanent flag-staff."

-The Geelong Advertiser stated "The following remarkable scene at the inauguration of the 'Australian flag,' and the organisation of the first 'rebel army' in these colonies" and that "The 'Australian Flag,' it appears, has been captured from the volunteers."
-In a despatch dated 20 December 1854, Lieutenant-Governor Charles Hotham said: "The disaffected miners...held a meeting whereat the Australian flag of independence was solemnly consecrated and vows offered for its defence."
+The Geelong Advertiser stated, "The following remarkable scene at the inauguration of the 'Australian flag', and the organisation of the first 'rebel army' in these colonies" and that "The 'Australian Flag', it appears, has been captured from the volunteers."
+In a despatch dated 20 December 1854, Lieutenant-Governor Charles Hotham said: "The disaffected miners ... held a meeting whereat the Australian flag of independence was solemnly consecrated and vows offered for its defence."